 The Whiskey Throttle Show at the TLD Saloon is a two-hour live show filmed in a custom studio at the Troy Lee Designs headquarters in Corona, California!
-The Live show is on FRIDAY, October 25th with guest Aaron Plessinger.
-Doors open at 5 p.m. for happy hour activities, the show will start at 7:00 p.m.
+The Live show is on THURSDAY, January 23rd with guest Ricky Carmichael.
+Doors open at 5 p.m. for happy hour activities, the show will start at 6:00 p.m.

 The Whiskey Throttle show is open to a live studio audiences once a month.
 Fans can watch the taping, drink cold beer, play games like ping pong or corn hole while mingling and meet the featured guest.
 All proceeds from live show attendees will be donated to Road 2 Recovery to support injured athletes.

 The Whiskey Throttle Show is the first of its kind in southern California, or anywhere for that matter, and is poised to become a must-see/must-listen event in the heart of the motocross world.
 If you missed the live show, the Podcast can be found on ITunes, Stitcher, Spotify and links can be found on www.racerxonline.com and www.thewhiskeythrottleshow.com.

 Once a month the Whiskey Throttle Show at the TLD Saloon will be open to the public.
 The dates will vary based on the guest, but the good times and beer will flow like wine.
 For a $20 donation you get a ticket to the show in Corona, CA. Your tax-deductible donation gets you into the show, free beer and a chance to meet and mingle with the featured guest and the hosts of the show, Ping and GL.
 The TLD Saloon has one of the hottest bars in the Corona area, a corn hole tournament court, a ping pong table and seating to relax and watch the show in person.